Taxes

 The good news is that you will not need to worry about filing your taxes until the Spring semester (mid-April every year) and we will share information and resources about tax filing in early March.
 However, there are two things you need to take care of at the beginning of the fall semester after your arrival to the U.S. (please note that you cannot do these until after you arrive at Yale):

-1. Register with the International Tax Department and complete your Foreign National Information System (FNIS) entry.
-FNIS determines your tax filing status (nonresident vs. resident) and your eligibility for benefiting from a tax treaty.
-If you do not complete FNIS, the university might withhold more taxes from your stipend or paycheck than necessary.
+1. Register with the International Tax Department and complete Sprintax Calculus as instructed.
+This system determines your tax filing status (nonresident vs. resident) and your eligibility for benefiting from a tax treaty.
+If you do not complete Sprintax Calculus, the university might withhold more taxes from your stipend or paycheck than necessary.

 2. Apply for a U.S. Social Security Number (or ITIN [Individual Taxpayer Identification Number]).